N8411/slms-group-7/README.md

 ## Coding File Formatting
-    ● **Indentation:** We will strictly use 4 spaces for indentation (no mixing tabs and spaces).
+    ● Indentation: We will strictly use 4 spaces for indentation (no mixing tabs and spaces).
-    ● **Braces:** Opening curly braces { will stay on the same line as the statement (e.g., if (condition) {), and closing braces } will be on a new line.
+    ● Braces: Opening curly braces { will stay on the same line as the statement (e.g., if (condition) {), and closing braces } will be on a new line.
-    ● **Line Length:** We will try to keep lines under 100 characters so we don't have to scroll horizontally.
+    ● Line Length: We will try to keep lines under 100 characters so we don't have to scroll horizontally.
-    ● **Whitespaces** : Writing more than 1 space is not allowed even for assignment operator unless for indentation
+    ● Whitespaces: Writing more than 1 space is not allowed even for assignment operator unless for indentation

 ## Naming Conventions